-Julie Holloway is Co-chair of the San Francisco office's Litigation Department and a member of the firm's Intellectual Property Practice Group.
+Julie Holloway, resident in the firm's San Francisco and Silicon Valley offices, is Co-chair of the San Francisco office's Litigation Department and a member of the firm's Intellectual Property Practice Group.

 Ms. Holloway has extensive experience in all aspects of patent litigation through trial.
 She has tried several patent infringement cases in district court and before the US International Trade Commission.
 Ms. Holloway often represents clients in the information technology industry, particularly electronics, software, and mechanics.

 Ms. Holloway is nationally recognized as a top IP litigator.
 She was recently highlighted as a leading patent litigator by Intellectual Asset Management in their IAM Patent 1000 - The World's Leading Patent Practitioners 2014 Guide, noting that she "demonstrates real creativity and finely tuned client management finesse" and is "particularly adept in her handling of contentious discovery matters and pre-trial strategic skirmishes with opposing counsel."
 She has also been recognized as a leading patent litigator by The Legal 500 US (2007, 2009, 2010 and 2012), named one of the 2012 Top 75 IP Litigators in California by The Daily Journal, and among the 2013 Top Women Leaders in Tech Law by The Recorder.